Esmée Fairbairn Foundation

 The Esmée Fairbairn Foundation is a registered charity founded in England in 1961.
 It is one of the larger independent grant-making foundations based in the UK, funding organisations which aim to improve the quality of life for people and communities in that country.

 History

-The charity was founded in 1961 by Ian Fairbairn, a pioneer of unit trust investments, and named for his second wife who was killed in World War II.
-Her sons Paul and Oliver Stobart were co-founders.
+The charity was founded in 1961 by Ian Fairbairn, a pioneer of unit trust investments, and was named after his second wife who was killed in World War II.
+Her sons, Paul and Oliver Stobart, were co-founders.
 The endowment gave the charity 33% of the shares in the M&G fund management company, and a regular income.
 This ended when M&G was sold to Prudential Corporation in 1999, but the sale allowed alternative investments that increased the income of the charity.

 Aims

 The foundation funds projects in the arts, education and learning, the environment and social change.
 The charity gives £20–40 million annually in grants or investments towards conservation work, community energy projects, national parks and biodiversity work.

 The charity initially funded projects to increase understanding and research in economics, as well as social welfare.
 This included lectures, research fellowships and professorial chairs in the area of economics and mathematics.
 Examples include the annual Esmée Fairbairn Lecture at the University of Lancaster, an Esmée Fairbairn Junior Research Fellowship in Mathematics at New College, Oxford and the Esmée Fairbairn Chair of Finance at the London Business School from 1966 to 1976.
 In the 1970s the charity began to fund projects in the arts, environment and heritage as well.